 Dr. Sarah Lidstone, director and research lead of the Integrated Movement Disorders Program.

 Around this time of the year, as Toronto prepares for winter weather, the biannual Movement Disorders Speaker Series – an event for patients, their family members, caregivers and donors – would have taken place in-person at the BMO Education & Conference Centre at Toronto Western Hospital.
 However, due to the ongoing pandemic, it was streamed online so those invited could stay safe and attend from the comfort of their own homes.
-Due to the restrictions imposed on indoor events, record-breaking 285 people tuned in to the Speaker Series, far surpassing last year’s event.
+Due to the restrictions imposed on indoor events, a record-breaking 285 people tuned in to the Speaker Series, far surpassing last year’s event.

 On Wednesday, September 30, 2020, Dr. Sarah Lidstone, neurologist within the Edmond J. Safra Program in Parkinson’s Disease and the Morton and Gloria Shulman Movement Disorders Clinic, presented at the first-ever virtual edition of the Speaker Series.
 She spoke about the launch of the new Integrated Movement Disorders Program (IMDP) – a collaboration between the Movement Disorders Clinic at Toronto Western Hospital and Toronto Rehabilitation Institute.